Opinion | Fracking is on the ballot in November. Don’t listen to the left’s calls to stop.

 Fearful of losing states like Pennsylvania, Joe Biden now insists he does not want to ban fracking.
 But when Sen. Bernie Sanders (I-Vt.) said during a primary debate in March, “I’m talking about stopping fracking as soon as we possibly can … no ifs, buts and maybes about it,” Biden chimed in, “So am I. No more — no new fracking.”
 He also told a young woman at a New Hampshire campaign stop, “Kiddo, I want you to look into my eyes.
-I guarantee you we’re going to end fossil fuels.”
+I guarantee you we’re going to end fossil fuel.”
 And his running mate, Sen. Kamala D. Harris (D-Calif.), has said, “There’s no question I’m in favor of banning fracking.”

 In his new book, “The New Map: Energy, Climate and the Clash of Nations,” Pulitzer Prize-winning author Daniel Yergin describes how the shale energy revolution has benefited America — and the harm energy disarmament would do.
 In an interview, I asked him about the calls on the left to end fracking.
 “When I hear some of the politicians say, ‘We want to ban fracking,’ ” Yergin replied, “I want to say: ‘Why?’
 The beneficiaries of banning fracking would be Russia and Saudi Arabia, who would fill the gap that will be created in the market.”